 The Greek film archive is a museum that sits inside an old movie theatre.
 This theatre closed its doors at the beginning of the last century and awaits, frozen in time.

 The exhibits contained within here pay homage to the history of Greek cinema.
 Everything from old movie reels, to costumes worn in notable Greek movies, can be found here.

 Avdi Square and the tree-lined promenades that surround it are a popular daytime rendezvous place for Athenians.
 Ducking into one of Gazi’s many quirky coffee shops is a nice opportunity to people watch with a Freddo espresso as you break up your Athens itinerary.

-Point 50, CARTONE, and Urban Cafe Bar are favourites among Athenian students and Digital Nomads who tap away on their laptops.
+Point 50, CARTONE, and Urban Cafe Bar are favourites among Athenian students and remote workers.

 Annual Gazi Jazz Festival